 - Use sharp scissors to cut out motifs along the hanky's right edge, or simply cut a series of gentle curves along that side of the hanky.
 Cut through all layers.

-- Cut your second background fabric, a rectangle that measures about 4-1/4" x 6-1/4".
-Place the floral unit on top of the new rectangle, letting the hanky unit drop down 1/2" or so from the top and left sides.
+- Cut your second background fabric, a rectangle that measures about 4-1/4x6-1/4 inches.
+Place the floral unit on top of the new rectangle, letting the hanky unit drop-down 1/2 inch or so from the top and left sides.
 Fuse.

-- Cut a 4-1/4" x 6-1/4" piece of fast2fuse and a postcard back of the same size.
+- Cut a 4-1/4x6-1/4-inch piece of fast2fuse and a postcard back of the same size.
 Sandwich the three layers, with the fast2fuse in the center and reverse sides of other pieces touching it.

-- Trim to measure 4" x 6" and finish the edges with a narrow satin stitch.
+- Trim to measure 4x6 inches and finish the edges with a narrow satin stitch.

 Make a Fabric Postcard From a Photograph

 This fabric postcard was made from a photograph printed on cloth.

-We used Photoshop to manipulate the picture before adding white text.
-We saved the photo at 300 dots per inch, sizing it to fill an area slightly larger than 4" x 6".
+It involved Photoshop to manipulate the picture before adding the white text.
+The photo was at 300 dots per inch, sizing it to fill an area slightly larger than 4x6 inches.

 - Press paper-backed fusible web to the back of a piece of fabric, and feed the fabric through a color laser printer.

 - Spray lightly with Krylon Fixatiff.

-- Sandwich fast2fuse between the card's front and back and trim the card to 4" x 6"
+- Sandwich fast2fuse between the card's front and back and trim the card to 4x6 inches.

 - Add a fused binding or other edge finish (page 7).